NEUROIMAGING / NEUROSONOLOGY

 - arm claudications (rare)

-- cerebral signs and symptoms (often provoked by the physical exercise of an affected arm)
+- cerebral signs and symptoms (often provoked by the physical exercise of the affected arm)

 - presyncope/syncope